valeriapaolucci/SDM_Brique/README.md

 ## Running the project
 To run the project you simply need to compile *Brique.java* file and then run the executable (you can do it through *IntelliJ* configuration or manually, it is the same).
 <br>
-<br>You will be then asked whether you want to play with the Graphical User Interface: you can type *yes* if you prefer to play with the GUI or *no* if you prefer the Command Line Interface.
+<br>You will be then asked whether you want to play with the Graphical User Interface: you can type *yes* if you prefer to play with the GraphicalUserInterface or *no* if you prefer the Command Line Interface.

-## GUI
+## GraphicalUserInterface
 We exploited the functionalities of *Swing* in order to provide a Graphical User Interface.
 <br>A menu will show up containing the following buttons:
 - **Single Player**: allowing a single player to compete vs. AI (actually it is not trained, so it's basically a random player).